How To Sync iPhone On Multiple iTunes Libraries Full Guide

 Instructions for Windows users To Sync iPhone On Multiple iTunes Libraries

-All of the step by step instructions described above have already been verified.
-On more than 10 iTunes libraries on different MacBook Pro computers which operate on OS X Mavericks.
+All of the steps by step instructions described above have already been verified.
+On more than 10 iTunes libraries on different MacBook Pro computers that operate on OS X Mavericks.

-So remember that by going thru this procedure you will most likely violate (EULA) Apple’s End User License Agreement or some other terms and conditions.
+So remember that by going through this procedure you will most likely violate (EULA) Apple’s End User License Agreement or some other terms and conditions.